 Cost of decarbonization

 The cost of transitioning the steel cluster to adopt low-carbon technologies varies based on operational scale, technological progress, and regulatory standards.
 In the Giridih cluster, which significantly contributes to Jharkhand's economy, residents will experience several changes during this transition.
 The cluster currently produces 0.75 Mt of DRI.
 Implementing low-carbon practices like producing DRI through hydrogen-based route would require approximately 45,000 tonnes of hydrogen per year.
 If this hydrogen is sourced from renewable energy, it would require around 2.17 GW of solar photovoltaic (PV) installation.
-The projected cost for implementing green hydrogen based DRI production is estimated at $1450 million USD which includes the cost of solar plant and electrolyser cost.
-Other associated cost for hydrogen cost like storage, piping and instrumentation, conditioning and purification, DM water cost, infrastructural requirement, land have not been considered.
-Additionally, the cluster's electricity consumption, totalling about 1,095 million kWh, could be supplied by 730 MW solar power, which is expected to cost approximately $440 million USD excluding the energy storage system.
-The expenses related to technological shift, operation, and maintenance, manpower cost is not considered due to high price fluctuations and uncertainty and the cost considered here is for common generation facility at cluster level.
+The cost for producing 45,000 tonnes of green hydrogen per year green hydrogen based is estimated at $1.450 billon USD.
+This cost includes the costs of solar PV plant and electrolysers .
+OtherCosts such as the capex for installing gas based DRI plants, infrastructure costs forhydrogen storage and transportation DM water cost, land and so on will be additional.

+If the present electricity consumption of the cluster (1,095 million kWh) is entirely produced by renewable energy, installation of , , 730 MW of solar PV capacity would be required.
+The capex requirement for the solar PV would be about USD 440 million.
+This is exclusive of the battery storage system, which would be necessary for 24x7 solar power supply.

 SWOT Analysis